KrisLaw98/KLawrence.github.io/README.md

 In this exercise, I used data from the [The Violence Project Mass Shooter Database](https://www.theviolenceproject.org/mass-shooter-database/) and [Homeland Infrastructure Foundation-Level Data (HIFLD) Open Data](https://hifld-geoplatform.opendata.arcgis.com/datasets/geoplatform::local-law-enforcement-locations/explore?filters=eyJUWVBFIjpbIkxPQ0FMIFBPTElDRSBERVBBUlRNRU5UIl19&location=26.839486%2C-96.938262%2C3.00) to create map showcasing mass shootings within the United States of America from August 1, 1966 to May 6, 2023.

--First, I downloaded the first Excel spreadsheet with the mass shooting data in it from the database.
+-First, I downloaded the first Excel spreadsheet with the mass shooting data from the database.
 I then Converted it to a .csv format and imported it to QGIS as a Delimited Text Layer.

 -Changed the symbology to heatmap and weigh points by number killed, changed blending mode to multiply, and changed radius to 8 mm.
 Changed the Label to Single Label and Value to Number Killed and rendered it to a scale of 1:4725400  so it shows when zoomed at that scale.